Skip to main content

 Writing Small Text Files

-to easily write a UTF-8 string to a file on disk.
-Note that all file paths are relative to the user’s home directory by default.
+You can use file.write to easily write a UTF-8 string to a file on disk.
+Note relative paths are relative to the user’s home directory.
+Full paths are relative to the root of the filesystem, as you would expect.

 Reading Files